-In the Federal Budget two years ago, then Treasurer Scott Morrison put forward a proposal to increase the number of members in a self-managed super fund (SMSF) from four to six.
-The proposal followed a recommendation by the Super System Review (or Cooper Review) in 2010 to increase maximum members from four to ten.
+The increase was first put forward in the Federal Budget two years ago by then Treasurer Scott Morrison.
+This followed a recommendation by the Super System Review (or Cooper Review) in 2010 to increase the maximum number of members from four to ten.

-The proposal was supposed to come into effect on 1 July 2019, but it fell by the wayside until recently when the Taxation Laws Amendment (self-managed superannuation fund) Bill was introduced on 2 September 2020.
+The proposal was supposed to come into effect on 1 July 2019, but it fell by the wayside until the Treasury Laws Amendment (Self Managed Superannuation Funds) Bill was introduced on 2 September 2020.

 Who is likely to use it?

 The vast majority – more than 90 per cent – of SMSFs currently have just one or two members so there is no expectation that there will be a run on six member SMSFs as soon as the Bill passes.
 However, it will be a useful tool for a small cohort of SMSF trustees.